mox-amber/sessh/index.md

 [TODO]

 ## Development
-To bring our application to life we used issue driven management practices through our github repository.
+To bring our application to life we used issue driven management practices through the sessh [github repository](https://github.com/mox-amber/sessh).
 Within the repository separate projects were created based on milestones we expected to reach.
 Our milestones were then divided into issues divided amongst each member.

 ### Milestone 1
 For milestone 1, our goal was to create and deploy a basic working version of our application.